Frequently asked questions about shared ownership

-Shared Ownership gives you the chance to buy a share in a home and pay a subsidised rent on the share you don't own.
+Shared Ownership allows you to buy a share in a home and pay a subsidised rent on the share you don't own.

 You normally start by buying between 40% and 75% of the full value, and you can over time buy further shares until you eventually own outright.